HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 A hypothesis began to take shape.

-*This book was made in an unknown world outside Axio–*
+*It's safe to say this book was made in a world outside Axio–*

 **Bump.**